yakuzadave/pymud-ss13/docs/subsystems.md

 Subsystems model large station features such as power or atmosphere.
 Each subsystem is implemented as a Python module under `systems/`.
 They may maintain global state and register event handlers on startup.

 The subsystem modules interact with game objects through their components.
 For example the `RandomEventSystem` selects events based on weights and publishes them via the event bus.

+When running `run_server.py` or `start_server.py` the power, atmosphere and random event systems are started automatically.
+Background tasks continuously update these subsystems so hazards and events occur without manual commands.